Survey calibration for causal inference: a simple method to balance covariate distributions: Proposed approaches

 \citet{imai2014covariate} proposed the covariate balancing propensity score (CBPS) to estimate the \eqref{eq-ate}, where unknown parameters of the propensity score model $\bgamma$ are estimated using the generalized method of moments as

-where $p(\dot)$ is the propensity score.
-This balances means of the the $\bX$ variables, which may not be sufficient if the variables are highly skewed or we are interested in estimating DTE or QTE.
+where $p(\dot)$ is the propensity score with unknown vector of parameters $\bgamma \in \mathbb{R}^{J_1}$ (including the intercept).
+Equation \eqref{eq-cbps} balances means (if $f(\bX^{\circ}=\bX^{\circ})$; or other moments, if specified) of the $\bX^{\circ}$ variables, which may not be sufficient if the variables are highly skewed or we are interested in estimating DTE or QTE.

-We propose a simple approach based on the specification of moments and $\alpha$-quantiles to be balanced.
-Instead of using the matrix $\bX$, we propose using the matrix $\mathcal{X}$, which is constructed as follows
+We propose a~simple approach based on the specification of moments and $\alpha$-quantiles to be balanced.
+Instead of using the matrix $\bX^{\circ}$ (including constant), we propose either using $\bX^*$ solely (i.e. balancing only quantiles) as given below or $\bX^{\circ}$ and $\bX^*$ jointly (i.e. balancing both quantiles and moments).
+Both cases we denote \textit{distributional propensity score} (DPS) method as in both cases the goal is to balance distribution of $\bX^*$ variables via $\alpha$-quantiles.